teeaarbee/blog/content/week_24.md

 ##Goal(s) for the next week 🥅
 My goal for the next week will be to dedicate the first hour of my day everyday to learning something new.

-Because its December now, so going for a run way too early in the morning doesn’t make much such, so I ll instead sit infront of my computer and elarn something and then go for a run at around 6:30-7:00Pm.
+Because its December now, so going for a run way too early in the morning doesn’t make much such, so I ll instead sit infront of my computer and learn something <br> and then go for a run at around 6:30-7:00Pm.

 Usually I spend this time on my phone, but I will try and eliminate it from this week.